pradsy90/datacom-labs/Subnetting/Subnetting.md

 In this part, you will need to either use the instances from last week or, if you terminated them, simply built a new instance just like you did last week.

+### Step 2: Build a new instance for this lab but on a new subnet

+First, what are subnets?

 Subnet masks define the IP addresses for a subnetwork.
 Remember that IPv4 addresses are numbers ranging from 0 to 255.
 Subnet masks are more limited.
 It is easiest to see how subnet masks are defined in binary.
 The subnet mask 255.255.255.0 is very common, and is represented in binary as 11111111.11111111.11111111.00000000.
 [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) can represent this subnet simply as "/24."
 Looking at the binary notation, from left to right there are 24 1's.
 Valid subnets always fill up the 1's on the left and zeros on the right; they are never mixed together.